Skip to main content

 Planning Proposal

 If supported by Council, staff will prepare a Planning Proposal to implement the Master Plan.
 A Planning Proposal will formally change the planning controls (including land zoning, building heights and other controls) applying to the centre.
-This Planning Proposal will be submitted to the Department of Planning and Environment for a Gateway Determination, seeking approval for public exhibition.*
+This Planning Proposal will be submitted to the Department of Planning, Housing and Infrastructure for a Gateway Determination, seeking approval for public exhibition.*

 *Before a planning proposal goes on formal exhibition, it must go through the ‘Gateway Process’.
-The ‘Gateway Process’ refers to assessment of the Planning Proposal by the NSW Department of Planning and Environment.
+The ‘Gateway Process’ refers to assessment of the Planning Proposal by the NSW Department of Planning, Housing and Infrastructure.

-A ‘Gateway Determination’ is issued when the NSW Department of Planning and Environment decide that a Planning Proposal can progress to the next stage of the plan making process.
+A ‘Gateway Determination’ is issued when the NSW Department of Planning, Housing and Infrastructure decide that a Planning Proposal can progress to the next stage of the plan making process.

 Exhibition of Planning Proposal

-Provided the Department of Planning Environment issue a Gateway Determination, the Planning Proposal will be placed on public exhibition for further community consultation.
+Provided the Department of Planning, Housing and Infrastructure issue a Gateway Determination, the Planning Proposal will be placed on public exhibition for further community consultation.

 Review of submissions